Cook With This Delicious Bone Building Spice

 With the holidays around the corner, we all start thinking about the wonderful flavors and scents that accompany the season.
 One of my favorites is hot mulled cider, which fills the house with the cozy scent of apples, cinnamon, and cloves.

 Who would have ever thought that in addition to their delicious fragrance, nature has packed cloves with bone-healthy nutrients?
 Surprisingly, these miniature nail-shaped delicacies are rich in manganese, vitamin K, and omega-3 fatty acids.
-If you have the Save Our Bones Program, you know that all three are Foundation Supplements.
+If you have the Osteoporosis Reversal Program, you know that all three are Foundation Supplements.

 Just two teaspoons of ground cloves contain over 60 percent of the recommended daily allowance of manganese.
 Amazing!